lunit-io/ocelot23algo/README.md

 # OCELOT23: The algorithm

 In this repository, you can find the source code for the [Grand Challenge OCELOT 23](https://ocelot2023.grand-challenge.org/) algorithm container.
 We highly recommend using this repository as template for your algorithm submissions.
-For more information refer to our [page](https://lunit-io.github.io/research/publications/ocelot/).
+For more information about our work refer to our [page](https://lunit-io.github.io/research/publications/ocelot/).

 # Input and output